realitydeslab/drifting-whispers/write-up.md

 - AR digitalizes space
 - AI digitalizes human beings

 It is therefore, a source of great virtue for the practiced mind to learn, bit by bit, first to change about invisible and transitory things, so that afterwards it may be able to leave them behind altogether.
-The man who finds his homeland sweet is still a tender beginner; he to whom every soil is as his native one is already strong; **but he is perfect to whom the entire world is a foreign land** [*perfectus vero cui mundus totus exilium est.*] *
+The man who finds his homeland sweet is still a tender beginner; he to whom every soil is as his native one is already strong; **but he is perfect to whom the entire world is a foreign land** [*perfectus vero cui mundus totus exilium est.*] [^2]
 >

 Become a nomad, and make the whole world your foreign land.

+[^1]: Xinyue Ye & Clio Andris (2021) Spatial social networks in geographic information science, International Journal of Geographical Information Science , 35:12, 2375-2379, DOI: 10.1080/13658816.2021.2001722
+[^2]: Auerbach’s quote from Philology and Weltliteratur.
+Originally written in 1952.
+Translated by Edward and Maire Said, Centennial Review 13 (1969): 1–17.
+Hugh of St. Victor’s words come from Book 3, chapter 19 of Didascalicon.